goofy2k/ESP32_faust2api/sound_engines/faust2esp32_midi/README.md

 By default the faust2esp32 script is used.
 If a modified script is used the folder contains a file named faust2esp32_*.

-Input parameters for the script:
+Input parameters for the script for this branch : midi

 The folder structure is as follows: